mrcavalcanti/mosaicoo/docs/sources/administration/provisioning.md

 ### Reusable Dashboard URLs

-If the dashboard in the JSON file contains an [UID]({{< relref "../dashboards/json-model.md" >}}), Grafana forces insert/update on that UID.
-This allows you to migrate dashboards between Grafana instances and provisioning Grafana from configuration without breaking the URLs given because the new dashboard URL uses the UID as identifier.
+If the dashboard in the JSON file contains an [UID]({{< relref "../dashboards/json-model.md" >}}), Mosaicoo forces insert/update on that UID.
+This allows you to migrate dashboards between Mosaicoo instances and provisioning Mosaicoo from configuration without breaking the URLs given because the new dashboard URL uses the UID as identifier.
-When Grafana starts, it updates/inserts all dashboards available in the configured folders.
+When Mosaicoo starts, it updates/inserts all dashboards available in the configured folders.
 If you modify the file, then the dashboard is also updated.
-By default, Grafana deletes dashboards in the database if the file is removed.
+By default, Mosaicoo deletes dashboards in the database if the file is removed.
 You can disable this behavior using the `disableDeletion` setting.

 > **Note:** Provisioning allows you to overwrite existing dashboards
 > which leads to problems if you re-use settings that are supposed to be unique.